mrcinv/covid-sim/docs/forecast.md

 ![](plotdump/italydfgraf.png)

-Both estimates for the final number of cases for Italy have consistentently risen throughout the epidemic but the bias in the best fit projection has recently begun to fall.
+Both estimates for the final number of cases for Italy have consistentently risen throughout the epidemic but the bias in the best fit projection has recently begun to fall and the two estimates seem to be converging.

 ![](plotdump/italyfinalplot.png)